pikasTech/pikadoc-en/docs/source/优化内存占用、配置 libc.md

 [Note]: For optimized configuration, the kernel version needs to be at least ```v1.5.4```

-Similar to GCC, PikaScript also provides different optimization modes.
+Similar to GCC, PikaPython also provides different optimization modes.
 The currently available optimization modes are:

 - ```PIKA_OPTIMIZE_SIZE``` volume mode minimizes running memory